|

 Jeux d'Ombres,

-played by another Andre (Charlebois), as he races around Europe in search of his
+by another Andre (Charlebois), as he races around Europe in search of

 "Une Crabe dans la tête" is Turpin’s second feature.